elaforge/karya/doc/overview.md

 - logview - 'LogView.LogView' is a separate program that formats log output.
 The karya GUI doesn't have a place for global information, so logview serves this purpose too.
-When log messages display stack traces, you can click on them to highlight their positions in the score.
+When log messages display stack traces, you can double click them to highlight their positions in the score.

 - browser - 'Instrument.Browser' is a simple browser for